By Lou Mastria

 After Labor Day, the 2018 general election season kicks into high gear.
 Likewise, momentum continues to build in digital and social channels regarding transparency markers for political ads.

-Just last month, Google announced a weekly archive of U.S. political ads on its platform, .
-Earlier this spring, Twitter shared its own policy on political ads , and Facebook also shared recent developments, .
+Just last month, Google announced a weekly archive of U.S. political ads on its platform, reported here.
+Earlier this spring, Twitter shared its own policy on political ads in a blog post, and Facebook also shared recent developments, reported here.

 The broader digital ecosystem is taking action as well, focused on the DAA’s announcement earlier this summer of an industry-wide initiative to increase transparency and accountability around digital political ads.
 The DAA’s new guidance for political advertisers will feature a “Political Ad” icon that will link to additional information on such ads.